 12 – Ventilators

 If a patient is struggling to breathe, you may need to place them on a ventilator.
 This machine acts similarly to bellows, allowing you to pump air in and out of a patient’s lungs.
-Proper ventilator usage can keep a patient stable during transit and buy valuable time for further treatment.
+Proper ventilator usage can keep a patient stable during transit and save valuable time for further treatment.

 13 – Key Organizer